UnityOfFairfax/selenium-wiki/Building-WebDriver.md

   1. Check that you have the latest version of the code (`svn up`)
   1. Delete the WebDriver profile.
 The easiest way to do this is to start firefox using `firefox -ProfileManager`

 Although it was necessary in the early days of webdriver development, it is now no longer necessary to install the webdriver extension manually.
 Indeed, doing so is more likely to be the root of hard to track down errors.
-It is strongly recommended that you **do not** install the firefox extension manually
+It is strongly recommended that you **do not** install the Firefox extension manually

 ## The Build Works, but It's Very Slow

 There have been reports of problems involving slow builds.
 Every test that runs does a DNS lookup to determine an alternative host name.
 If your network is not configured correctly, then this lookup might be very slow.
-To rectify this, modify the `getAlternateHostName` method in `org.openqa.selenium.environment.webserver.JettyAppServer` and hard code it to return a string that resolves to your machine that isn't "localhost"
+To rectify this, modify the `getAlternateHostName` method in `org.openqa.selenium.environment.webserver.JettyAppServer` and hard code it to return a string that resolves to your machine that isn't `localhost`.

 ## I've Followed the Steps Above and All the Firefox Tests Still Fail

 Other things to check:

-  * The FirefoxDriver is only compatible with Firefox 3 and above.
-Check that the first available version of firefox on the PATH is version 3 or later.
+  * The `FirefoxDriver` is only compatible with Firefox 3 and above.
+Check that the first available version of Firefox on the <var>PATH</var> is version 3 or later.
   * The driver assumes that Firefox is installed in the default location for your OS.
-If Firefox is not in this location, then you need to set the VM property `webdriver.firefox.bin` or modify the PATH variable to include the directory with the firefox binary in it.
+If Firefox is not in this location, then you need to set the VM property `webdriver.firefox.bin` or modify the <var>PATH</var> variable to include the directory with the Firefox binary in it.
   * On some platforms such as Linux, Firefox is started with a shell script.
-There have been reports that if your installation of Firefox wraps this shell script with another one the FirefoxDriver won't work properly.
+There have been reports that if your installation of Firefox wraps this shell script with another one the `FirefoxDriver` won't work properly.
 Consider calling the original Firefox script.

 # When do the prebuilds need re-building?

-  * Most changes to the atoms will lead to a new cpp/IEDriver/Generated/atoms.h file.
-If this is the case, the IEDriver prebuilds needs recompiling, in a Visual Studio command prompt on Windows.
+  * Most changes to the atoms will lead to a new `cpp/IEDriver/Generated/atoms.h` file.
+If this is the case, the `IEDriver` prebuilds needs recompiling, in a Visual Studio command prompt on Windows.
   * The iPhone driver, and ChromeDriver will also be affected by these changes, but let's be honest here, you probably aren't going to do anything about those.
-  * Any change to the C++ under cpp will either need the IEDriver, firefox-driver, or both to be rebuilt.
+  * Any change to the C++ under cpp will either need the `IEDriver`, `firefox-driver`, or both to be rebuilt.

 ## Building the Firefox prebuilts on Linux

   * Get yourself a 64 bit machine running Ubuntu
   1. Install the following: .... (list TBD)
-  1. run `./go firefox`
+  1. Run `./go firefox`
-  1. update the index to tell git that the files are modified (so you can git add them) `git update-index --no-assume-unchanged cpp/prebuilt/*/libwebdriver_firefox_*`
+  1. Update the index to tell git that the files are modified (so you can `git add` them) `git update-index --no-assume-unchanged cpp/prebuilt/*/libwebdriver_firefox_*`

-  * use lxc to create an instance of Ubuntu for 32 bit (i386)
+  * use `lxc` to create an instance of Ubuntu for 32-bit (i386)
-  1. and repeat steps above ^
+  1. And repeat steps above ^